 Call 2013: Joint actions

-In accordance with the work plan 2013 of the EU Health Programme, a call for proposals for Joint Actions is now open.
-The deadline to submit the proposals is 22 March 2013 (tbc) (date of poststamp).
+In accordance with the EU Health Programme, a call for proposals for Joint Actions is launched every year.
+The next call is expected in early 2014.

 A workshop on Joint Actions was held in December 2012.
 The presentations are available here.